Children's groups

 VISIT – WORKSHOP – Bestiary of tales and legends

-Locations: Musée comtois and educational room
+Locations: Comtois Museum and educational room

-Duration: 30 min (without workshop) to 1 h 30 (with workshop)
+Duration: 30 minutes (without workshop) to 1 hour 30 minutes (with workshop) - Starting in May 2026

-Price: From €2.70 to €3.70 - Free in October.
+Price: From €2.70 to €3.70 - Free during the month of October.

 VISIT – Puppets and transgression

-Duration: 30 to 45 minutes
+Duration: 30 to 45 minutes - Starting in May 2026

-Price: €1.30 - Free in October
+Price: €1.30 - Free during the month of October

-Price: €2.40 - Free in October.
+Price: €2.40 - Free during the month of October.

-"My war diary", A young girl's daily life from 1939 to 1946
+"My War Diary," The daily life of a young girl from 1939 to 1946

 Group size: 1 class divided into 2 groups (up to 18 students per group)